logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation_best_practices.md

 ### Take Advantage of the Validation History

 You can easily retrieve the validation history of a specific expectation to export it to your favourite visualisation tool.
-You can filter on time and on whether insertion was successful or not
+You can filter on time and on whether insertion was successful or not.

 ```python3
 validation_history = fg.get_validation_history(